You are here

 No other species but humans has language.

 It has enabled us to create complex civilisations, technology, and culture, and affects diverse aspects of our lives.
 Studying language involves many diverse perspectives, backgrounds, toolkits, and approaches.
-On May 15th, 2020, UBC Language Sciences will host the second Graduate Student and Postdoctoral Fellow Research Day to showcase the work of our graduate students and postdoctoral fellows in these diverse fields.
+On October 16th, 2020, UBC Language Sciences will host the second Graduate Student and Postdoctoral Fellow Research Day to showcase the work of our graduate students and postdoctoral fellows in these diverse fields, and this year, it will be virtual.